Schrader runs for 128 yards and a TD as No. 9 Missouri beats No. 7 Ohio State 14-3 in Cotton Bowl

+That 7-yard touchdown run was a fitting play for the former walk-on, and finish for these Tigers, who wrapped up an 11-win season with a 14-3 win over No. 7 Ohio State on Friday night.

+“I couldn't have drawn it up any more perfect,” quarterback Brady Cook said.
+“He embodies what our team is, and what our values are and how we operate.”

-In a game with almost as many total punts (16) as points, the Tigers (11-2) suddenly scored touchdowns on consecutive drives after punting eight times before that.
-Brady Cook threw a 7-yard TD to Luther Burden III with 5:12 left in the game.
+In a game with almost as many total punts (16) as points, Missouri (11-2) suddenly had consecutive scoring drives of more than 90 yards after punting eight times before that.
+Cook threw a 7-yard TD to Luther Burden III with 5:12 left in the game.

 Ohio State (11-2), which was undefeated before losing its regular-season finale to Michigan, played without two-time All-America receiver Marvin Harrison Jr. The standout junior was on the sideline, but opted out of playing.
 He hasn't announced yet if he will enter the NFL draft.